 To hire a snorkel at the resort was $10 per day, per set, for both of us for 3 days that would have cost $60.
 I already had a snorkel at home, but then bought another on eBay for $10…therefore saving us $50 just by taking our own.
 Even with the snorkels, we still managed to only travel with just 2 regular sized hand luggage backpacks.
 This then cut out having to ‘pay/tip’ someone to take the cases to the room too.
 I was annoyed when visiting Mexico, they forced us to have our bags delivered to the room even when I said I wanted to take it myself, we then had to tip but had nothing smaller than $10 and the guy pretty much just followed us to the room!
 After dragging a bag all round the world with me having to pay someone to take it the last few steps does grind on me a bit.

 *I Came In Under Budget*

 Coming in under budget then meant we were happy to spend extra on the added luxuries.
 The package included: return flights on Emirates from London Gatwick to Male, Maldives (connecting in Dubai), the speedboat transfer, the all inclusive food and drink plan, scuba diving try dive and a water villa upgrade.
 Because I’m an open, honest blogger, the 5 nights for 2 people cost £2400, that’s £1200 which as mentioned, is the same as my last minute one way ’emigrating flight’ between London and Chicago (Emirates even spoilt us as it was our honeymoon, with a special dessert and a card).
 My budget was £3000, even with the extras we came no where near that total.
-These were: